 Click on the images to enlarge

-Dutch-born Yona Verwer is a New York based artist.
-She creates works that explore identity, terrorism, tikkun olam, and kabbala.
+Yona Verwer is a Dutch-born, New York based multimedia artist whose works explore personal and collective identity, history, tikkun olam, and kabbalah.

 Selected solo exhibits